 The International District Energy Association (IDEA) will be hosting its 108th Annual Conference and Trade Show from June 26-29 in Scottsdale, Arizona, dedicated to concepts like these.
 The conference is an opportunity for industry leaders to gather to explore emerging technologies and innovative policies that create new energy paradigms for cities, communities, college campuses, medical centers and more.

-Mike Byrnes, Senior VP of SourceOne (a Veolia company), has been invited to speak in a session during one of the conference’s technical workshops: Microgrids for Utilities, Communities and Cities.
+Mike Byrnes, Senior VP at SourceOne, has been invited to speak in a session during one of the conference’s technical workshops: Microgrids for Utilities, Communities and Cities.
 The workshop will explore how district energy providers, campuses, hospitals and airports can build on district energy infrastructure and use microgrids to make their customers more resilient to environmental disruptions.

 He and fellow experts will discuss business development strategies, project best practices and how to screen these opportunities in their early stages.
 Workshop attendees will be able to participate interactively and ask questions specific to their projects.